How to Apply for a Project

 Search Bar: Use the search bar to search Micro-Internship titles and descriptions for specific words or phrases that are of interest to you.
 (New as of May 2022!)

 You also may see projects that are "Featured."
 This means that the organization who posted the project is specifically interested in selecting Career Launchers from your school/Affiliation.
 This is what the platform looks like when projects are "Featured:"

 Tip for Success: Make sure you have filled out your Education section and Affiliations as completely as possible.
-By not doing this, you may see all Micro-Internship opportunities that are currently available to you.
-You can update your list of Affiliations by clicking on Hi [Your Name] in the upper right corner.
-Then select Profile > About and scroll until you see "Affiliations."
+If you fail to do so, you may not see all Micro-Internship opportunities that are available to you.
+You can update your list of Affiliations by clicking on Hi [Your Name] in the upper right corner and then selecting Profile.

 Click on DETAILS to see more information about that project.

 When reviewing project details, be sure to note the following:

 Start Date and Due Date: Although this may change, this is the approximate timeline for completing the project.
 If you are not available during this time, you may want to reconsider applying for this project.

 Estimated Hours: This is the approximate amount of time that you can expect to complete the project.
 There is no time-keeping with these projects, though.
 If you complete the project in more or less time than what is listed, your payment does not change.